franco-ruggeri/nix-config/README.md

 ```

 - [ ] TODO: update the rest of the README.
-- [ ] TODO: multi-user.
+- [x] TODO: multi-user.
 I want to be able to enable only specific user modules
       for each user.
+- [x] TODO: I need the concept of system... like users have their config (e.g.,
+      enabled modules), systems do as well.
+So, a host is hardware + system +
+      users

 ## Using locally